aboutcode-org/aboutcode/docs/source/index.rst

-This set of documents provides an overview of the AboutCode Projects sponsored by AboutCode.org (https://www.aboutcode.org), as well as references to the various GitHub project sites that maintain the actual projects and their documentation.
+This set of documents provides an overview of the AboutCode Projects sponsored by AboutCode.org (https://www.aboutcode.org), as well as references to the various GitHub project sites that maintain the actual projects and their documentations.

 All community contributions are welcome.